Ali Karimi: International career

 Karimi played in the 2007 Asian Cup.
 In May 2008, Karimi was banned from playing in the national team after he made criticisms towards the IRIFF in the Ardebil training ground, but was reinstated in the national squad after intervention from Iranian President Mahmoud Ahmadinejad and Hassan Khomeini, the grandson of revolutionary leader Ayatollah Ruhollah Khomeini.

 In October 2008, Karimi retired from Team Melli.
-Ali Daei, the then Iran football coach, said Karimi will never be called up again.
-In April 2009, Karimi announced that he was ready again to serve his country, if he was to be picked by Team Melli coach, Afshin Ghotbi.
+Ali Daei, the then-Iran football coach, said Karimi would never be called up again.
+In April 2009, Karimi announced that he was ready again to serve his country if he was to be picked by Team Melli coach, Afshin Ghotbi.

 He played in 2010 FIFA World Cup qualification for Iran and on 10 June 2009, Karimi scored in a 1–0 victory over U.A.E. to keep Iran's 2010 World Cup qualifying hopes alive.
-On 17 June 2009, he played in Iran's 1–1 draw with South Korea, a result that eliminated Iran from the 2010 World Cup finals.
+On 17 June 2009, he played in Iran's 1–1 draw with South Korea, which eliminated Iran from the 2010 World Cup finals.
 During the match, a number of Iranian players, including Karimi, wore green wristbands, which were interpreted to be a show of support for Iranian opposition leader Hossein Mousavi, who accused the Iranian government of vote rigging the election on 12 June.
-Western media reported after the game that the players who wore the green wristbands had been banned from the team for life, while a newspaper in Iran reported that the players concerned had retired.
+Western media reported after the game that the players who wore the green wristbands had been banned lifetime to play in national team, while a newspaper in Iran reported that the players concerned had retired.
 On 24 June 2009, FIFA wrote to Iran's football federation asking for clarification on the situation.
 The Iranian football federation replied that no disciplinary action had been taken against any player.
 On 3 March 2010, he returned for the 2011 AFC Asian Cup qualification match against Thailand.

 He was invited to the national football team again by Carlos Queiroz in 2011 to play in the 2014 FIFA World Cup qualification and played for the team until his retirement in 2013.
-Queiroz later announced that Karimi is one of his best players during his coaching times.
-He is currently the third most capped player and the third highest scorer of Iran.
+Queiroz later announced that Karimi was one of his best players during his coaching times.
+He is currently the third most-capped player and the third-highest scorer of Iran.